 That said, compared to the rest of the web back in 2001 which was dominated by Geocities- and Angelfire-hosted pages complete with blinking/scrolling text and unicorns for cursors, it was rather elegant and stylish.

-And that brings us to the current website—version 6.0—which was launched in December 2013, mixing the best of previous designs - still keeping the clean white space, but adding just a splash of red.
-Actually we're on version 6.2.0 now after on-going tweaks and changes-of-mind.
-And we’ll keep going on.
+Version 6.0 which was launched in December 2013, mixing what I thought was the best of previous designs - still keeping the clean white space, but adding just a splash of red.